 The three colors stand for independence (green), unity (white), and religion (red).

 Hernán Cortés conquered the Aztec empire for Spain in 1521.
-The place was then renamed as Nueva España (New Spain).
+The place was then renamed Nueva España (New Spain).

 Parts of the United States that Used to Be Parts of Mexico